fogo-sh/stickertrade/dev-logs/3-branding-and-login.md

 ## Branding

-I'm not fully settled on the look and feel of this site just yet, but I spent some time working on a 'branding' page, to have quick access to the hex values I've currently defined for the theme for the site and such.
+I'm not fully settled on the look and feel of this site just yet, but I spent some time working on a 'branding' page, to have quick access to the color values (as hex) I've currently defined for the theme for the site and such.

 <img src="/images/dev-logs/3/branding-page.webp" alt="Current view of the branding page, with the new header (that is just homepage link + new login link), the content of the branding page (hex colors on display, along with the new logo, and footer containing what was once in header (roadmap, branding, and dev logs links)">